Economics Index and Qualifications

 The late sixties and early seventies tell a very different story.
 Between 1965 and 1972 the murder rate doubled.
 Practically every other measure of social health you can name became radically worse.
 This happened in a period where percentage of the population falling below the poverty threshold was rapidly decreasing, the income distribution was more egalitarian than almost any time in American history, society was rejecting materialism and conspicuous consumption, the unemployment level was exceptionally low, income per person was rapidly rising, and the government was redistributing more money to the poor.
 Virtually everything on the liberal wish list happened.
 According to the standard liberal theory, crime should have plummeted and all the other social indicators should have improved, but the opposite happened.

 In 1973 the measured poverty rate reached its lowest level ever.
-Since then the percentage of the population falling below the poverty threshold has remained above the 1973 level.
+Since then the percentage of the population falling below the poverty threshold remained above the 1973 level until 2019 the last pre-COVID year of the Trump administration.
 Remember, that the official poverty threshold is an absolute, not a relative measure.
 It was set in the mid-1960s and has only been adjusted for inflation since then.
 Furthermore, the income distribution has gotten steadily worse.
 We have become more materialistic.
 Yet the murder rate now is much less than half what it was in 1973 and is probably at the lowest level since we have had reliable statistics.
-The great recession and continuing economic slump that we are suffering through have been accompanied by generally falling murder rates.
+The great recession and continuing economic slump that we were suffering through have been accompanied by generally falling murder rates.

 The Liberals Were Right When The Country Was Poor